-There’s not an exact science to identifying the best times to visit Patagonia.
+There is no exact science to identifying the best times to visit Patagonia.
 It is a vast and formidable land, covering over a million square kilometres that encompasses the deepest lake in the Americas, a giant ice cap and one of the world’s largest deserts.
 In this guide, we explain everything you need to know about the Patagonia seasons, how to beat the crowds, and the optimal times to visit for a range of activities from hiking and skiing to cruising and wildlife-spotting.

 For comprehensive information on planning all aspects of your trip to the region, see our Patagonia itinerary and travel guide.

 This article contains links to products and services we love, from which we may make commission at no extra cost to you.

 Patagonia seasons and climate

 The weather in Patagonia can be highly unpredictable, and differs significantly depending on location within the region.
 However, the climate follows patterns that you can use to plot the optimal time for your trip.